onflapp/gs-desktop/README.md

 ### Start GS Desktop

-If you use modern login manager, you will see two new xsessions (normal startup and safe mode) for you to choose to log in.
+If you use modern login manager, you will see two new xsessions (normal startup and safe mode) for you to choose to log into.

 Otherwise, use `/System/bin/startgsde` to start the desktop within your existing X session or add to your `~/.xsessionrc` or `~/.xinitrc`.